ckeditor/ckeditor5/packages/ckeditor5-special-characters/docs/features/special-characters.md

 # Special characters

 The special characters feature provides the ability to insert special characters into the rich-text editor.
-These would typically include characters and signs that serve a specific purpose, like mathematical operators, currency symbols, punctuation, graphic symbols (e.g. arrows or bullets).
-The feature may be used to provide fast access to a broader selection of Unicode letters typically not accessible from the keyboard, like umlauts or other diacritics.
-It also provides support for emojis.
+These would typically include characters and signs that serve a specific purpose, like **mathematical operators**, **currency symbols**, **punctuation**, **graphic symbols** (e.g. arrows or bullets).
+The feature may be used to provide fast access to a broader selection of Unicode letters typically not accessible from the keyboard, like **umlauts** or **other diacritics**.
+It also provides support for **emojis**.

 <info-box info>
 	The Special characters feature is enabled by default in the {@link installation/getting-started/predefined-builds#superbuild superbuild} only.
 See the [installation](#installation) section to learn how to enable it in your editor.